Natural Beauty Please

 The numbers don’t lie and according to those in the know (Mintel etc), natural beauty and skincare has seen a 24% sales growth over the last four years compared to a measly 2.7% for all beauty.

 UK consumers are interested more than ever in natural beauty ingredients that go on our bodies as well as in our bodies.
-There has also been a huge surge in environmental concerns regarding packaging, specifically plastic waste (we thank you Sir David Attenborough), something else that is giving the brands who are prepared to invest a serious competitive advantage.
+There has also been a huge surge in environmental concerns regarding packaging, specifically plastic waste (we thank you Sir David Attenborough).
+This is something else that is giving the brands who are prepared to invest a serious competitive advantage.

 Are Brands Responding?